-Officers and other employees of the Company or a majority-owned subsidiary who are responsible for or contribute to the management, growth, and profitability of the business of the Company or a subsidiary are eligible to receive grants under the Program.
-Additionally, non-employee directors of the Company are eligible to receive awards under the Program.
-Approximately 1,000 individuals are eligible to receive awards under the Program.
+Officers and other employees of the Company or a majority-owned subsidiary who are responsible for or contribute to the management, growth, and profitability of the business of the Company or a subsidiary are eligible to receive grants under the 2007 Program.
+Additionally, non-employee directors of the Company are eligible to receive awards under the 2007 Program.
+Approximately 1,000 individuals are eligible to receive awards under the 2007 Program.
+Any employee who has entered into any employment agreement with the Company providing for the grant of phantom stock units shall be eligible to receive phantom stock awards.